 alas, today

-NOTE: A trail of about 1.5 miles from the Lewis and Clark Interpretive Center to the Lighthouse, but closed by the Coast Guard as of April 2021.
+NOTE: A trail of about 1.5 miles from the Lewis and Clark Interpretive Center to the Lighthouse but can be closed by the Coast Guard periodically.
 Something about too many rescues of people going off trail, especially to a popular little beach – Deadman’s Cove – attracting many people who might have enjoyed partying too much.
-The side trail marked closed, however many disregarded the signs, dropping down badly eroded footpaths, getting hurt in the process or getting stuck.

 The trail also allowed access to the Coast Guard station on the bay from the back door, so to speak.
-In the spirit of Homeland Security, the Coast Guard just closed off the whole thing.
-There are thoughts of providing guided tours to the lighthouse grounds in the future.
+In the spirit of Homeland Security in 2021, the Coast Guard just closed off the whole thing.
+It was not long before the trail was opened though access to the base is limited to those who need to be there.

 A sign at the Interpretive Center notes the view is just as good from there.
 The view of the lighthouse is good from there, but the view over the river mouth and across to the sweeping beaches of Clatsop County in Oregon is much more dramatic.